miguelfrde/miguelfrde.github.io/about/index.md

 	<tr>
 		<td class='table-left'>Work</td>
 		<td>
+		<b>Oracle intern</b>
-		Oracle intern.
-Part of the Timesten QA team for the Conacyt-Oracle-ITESO research project "Databases for real time applications and business intelligence" (August 2013 - today)
+		<br>Conacyt-Oracle-ITESO research project "Databases for real time applications and business intelligence".
+		Half of the time I worked on that project, I was part of the QA development team in Timesten.
+I worked with some Perl scripts and ODBC tests.
+		The other half of the time, I worked with RDMA using the Verbs API.
+(August 2013 - June 2014)
 		<br><br>
+		<b>Research assistant</b>
-		Research assistant of Dr. Hugo Iván Piza.
-Parallel genetic algorithms and neural networks (January 2013 - June 2013)
+		<br>Worked with Dr. Hugo Iván Piza on parallel genetic algorithms and neural networks (January 2013 - June 2013)
 		</td>
 	</tr>
 	<tr>